Zatzi08/Multi-Agent-Wumpus-World/README.md

 ## Communication
 <ul>
   <li>communication (1:n) happens if it helps the agent to achieve his goal quicker</li>
-  <li>the trading objects that can be exchanged in a communication are</li>
+  <li>the trading objects that can be exchanged in a communication are either</li>
   <ul>
     <li>gold</li>
     <li>tile information</li>